 - You may be able to reduce your total dose of insulin as your diabetes control improves.

 - It's easy to use – once the pump is set up, you can give yourself a bolus dose at the push of a button. ... but there are some disadvantages to pump use too.

 - You need to test your blood glucose levels more often – because the insulin is rapid acting, so it's important you always know what your insulin needs are.

 - You may forget your bolus doses – this is usually just a problem while you get used to everything.

 - Infection may develop at the insertion site where the tube enters your skin.

 You may get scarring at the insertion site, which will mean changing the infusion set (the equipment) more often.
 Your parents can read more information about what is involved in using an insulin pump.
 Perhaps one of the best ways of finding out more about it is to speak to other people who use them.

 Your diabetes nurse can put you in touch with other children your age and maybe your mum or dad can talk to their parents.
-Another thing you can do with your parents is to ask other people on online communities such as Facebook or support forums such as www.diabetessupport.co.uk where people are really friendly and will be happy to tell you about their experiences and opinions.
+Another thing you can do with your parents is to ask other people on online communities such as Facebook or places such as the Diabetes UK Support Forum where people are really friendly and will be happy to tell you about their experiences and opinions.